 used with caution by those who are on blood thinning medication such as

 Coumadin.
-These natural supplements include:
+These natural supplements include, in alphabetical order:

 Chamomile is a